AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/feature_importances/README.md

 #### Results

 It is possible to evaluate validity of feature importances by comparing the results obtained from two different models.
+Another approach is measure actual prediction accuracies in regression and classification tasks.
+Random forest classifier and Extremely randomized trees classifier both achieved approximately 61 % prediction accuracy when